Cilium Service Mesh: When You Don’t Need Sidecars

 Conclusion

 Cilium represents a genuine service-mesh evolution: sidecarless, eBPF-native, CNI-integrated.
 For large clusters and technically capable teams, it offers real resource and feature advantages.
-Not the right choice for everyone — Linkerd remains valid for simplicity, classic Istio for feature-completeness, Istio Ambient as sidecarless alternative with different trade-offs.
-Service-mesh choice in 2024 has more mature options than ever; decision should be based on your technical context and team, not trend.
+Not the right choice for everyone: Linkerd remains valid for simplicity, classic Istio for feature-completeness, Istio Ambient as sidecarless alternative with different trade-offs.
+The service-mesh choice in 2024 has more mature options than ever; the decision should be based on your technical context and team, not trend.